10% discount on our annual software plan - Exclusive offer!

 Achieve this, and the hard work is already done.
 If employees are taking ownership of their performance at work, they will become better by themselves.

 With Charlie, it's also up to you to decide how often these conversations should happen.
-At Charlie, for example, we do this every four months to allow enough time and material to reflect on, but that’s really up to what you think is best.
+We do this every four months to allow enough time and material to reflect on, but that’s really up to what you think is best.